Ann McNamee: Contribution to musical theater

 Having retired from performing with Moonalice in October 2012 to pursue a career in musical theater, she co-wrote a musical, Love Bytes, together with Roger Love.
 Six of the songs from Love Bytes were performed during a public performance in October 2012.
 She is collaborating on a second musical, Other World, with Hunter Bell, Jeff Bowen and Wētā Workshop (Wellington, NZ), initially developing the project as part of the Johnny Mercer Writers Colony at Goodspeed Musicals in 2014.
 Other World was selected as the inaugural project at the 2016 Spring Space in Saratoga Springs, New York, and held its First Preview at Bucks County Playhouse on March 14, 2020.
 A preview of Other World was streamed as a part of the New York Theatre Barn's New Works Series on June 23, 2021.
 Other World began its world-premiere engagement February 24, 2022 at Delaware Theatre Company co-starring Bonnie Milligan, with performances through March 20, 2022.
 The production won best New Play or Musical at the Broadway World awards for Delaware 2022.
+Invitation-only staged readings to Other World were held on Thursday, March 16 and Friday, March 17, 2023, at Open Jar Studios in New York City.
+It was announced at the New York Comic Con in November 2023 that Other World has also been released as a comic book series.
+An exhibition entitled ‘Stage to Page’ took place at the Haight Street Art Center in May, 2024.

 Personal

-She has a B.A. in Music from Wellesley (1975) and a PhD in Music Theory from Yale University (1980).
+She has a B.A. in music from Wellesley (1975) and a PhD in Music Theory from Yale University (1980).
 She has been married to the venture capitalist Roger McNamee since 1983 and, with her husband, is a co-founder of the Haight Street Art Center, which will be run as a co-op for artists, and will include a fine art print shop as well as exhibition space.

 Along with Jack Markell, former Governor of Delaware, created “Charlottesville,” a song celebrating the life of Heather Heyer, and “The Silence of the Good,” featuring Dr. Clarence B. Jones, which includes the lyric, “As history has taught us, the Reverend understood, the bad get their power from the silence of the good.”
 This song is inspired by Dr. Martin Luther King Jr.'s The Letter from Birmingham Jail, where the civil rights leader was detained after a rally in 1963.